faizansk814/Columbia-Clone-/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions, suggestions, or issues related to the Columbia Clone project, please feel free to contact us:

-- *IA Manager:* Adarsha Khatua
-- *Team Lead:* N Mohammed Nawaz - (fw23_0802)
-- *Team Members:* (Add contact details for team members if desired)

 Thank you for your interest in Columbia Clone!
 We hope you enjoy using and contributing to the project.